MicrosoftDocs/memdocs/memdocs/intune/protect/windows-driver-updates-policy.md

 #### Benefits of bulk driver updates

 The bulk driver updates can help the user to manage the driver updates more efficiently and conveniently.
-For example, the user can approve all the drivers together before a service release and schedule them to start on that day.
+For example, the user can approve all the drivers together before a regular monthly security release and schedule them to start on that day.

 ## Next steps